tracking-exposed/youchoose.ai/content/analysis/business.md

 YouChoose is an early **attempt to end the era of algorithmic monopolies**.

-A step toward a **more open and decentralized agency**.
+A step toward a **more open and decentralized internet**, with more user agency.

 </section><section>

 ## Our approach

-YouChoose is an alternative recommendation system for YouTube.
+**YouChoose is an alternative recommendation system** for YouTube.

 Rather than purely relying on AI, **YouChoose leverages human expertise** to identify the best related content.